 oxygen in plant tissue, soil organic matter and oceans in the form of nitrates

-The importance of oxygen accounting
+The importance of oxygen accounting in climate policies

 Change in land use, and increased oxidation of nitrogen

 could explain the long term steady decline in atmospheric O2, and